Stadium 974: Post-World Cup

 It was planned that the re-assembled stadium would be transported to a future Host Country nation.
 It was initially committed to go to Maldonado, Uruguay, where it would be used for the 2030 FIFA World Cup with the vacated land used by the stadium being turned into a waterfront development.
 However the Uruguay–Argentina–Chile–Paraguay bid did not succeed.
 Other plans were floated to transport the Stadium to an African nation.
 However in November 2023, ESPN reported that the stadium is still standing in its original site with its World Cup signage still intact.
 In December 2024, the stadium hosted two matches of the 2024 FIFA Intercontinental Cup.

 On 5 January 2025, the stadium hosted the 2024 Trophée des Champions between Paris Saint-Germain and AS Monaco.
-The QSL also saw the closing match of the 2024–2025 Ooredoo Stars League season in Week 16 between Al Wakrah and Al Rayyan on 23 February.
+The closing match of the 2024–25 Qatar Stars League season in Week 16 between Al Wakrah and Al Rayyan was played in the stadium on 23 February.